szabgab/dancer-spa-book-source/manuscript/outline.md

 * A simple route returning the HTML page that will house the rest of the application
 * Designing and implementing an API
-* Testing the back end API
+* Testing the back-end API
 * Pages: client side routing
 * Submitting a form